Olean, New York: History

 Originally the entire territory of the county of Cattaraugus was called the Town of Olean, formed March 11, 1808.
 As population allowed, the county was split in half and the top half was called "Hebe", and was taken off in 1812, a part of Perrysburgh in 1814, then Great Valley in 1818.
 Hinsdale formed in 1820, and Portville in 1837, leaving the current boundary of Olean that lies upon the south line of the county, near the southeast corner.
 The area remained sparsely populated until 1804, when Major Adam Hoops acquired the land and gave it its modern name.
-Hoops was a surveyor and Revolutionary War veteran, and was politically connected with Robert Morris, the financier of the Revolution.
+Hoops was a surveyor and Revolutionary Warveteran, and was politically connected with Robert Morris, the financier of the Revolution.
 Along with Morris, Hoops became involved with the Holland Land Company, which was settling western New York.

 This was a time of great western expansion into places such as Ohio and Indiana.
 Since neither canals nor railroads had become widespread by this point, the main means of travel was either by cart or small-boat travel.
 The Allegheny River was a major transportation route.
 Hoops believed that a great city could be created at the confluence of the Allegheny and one of its tributaries and went looking for the right spot.
 In 1804 he found a spot where Olean Creek meets the river; the confluence was important as it was the farthest point downstream in the state before hitting the Seneca Reservation that surrounded most of New York's piece of the river.
 Hoops received title to 20000 acre from the Holland Land Company in 1804.
 Hoops' brother Robert came to the site and built the first permanent structure near today's Forness Park, calling the area Hamilton in honor of Alexander Hamilton.